More than a few grains of truth about hardwood flooring.

 FIND THE WIDTH THE FITS YOUR NEEDS.

 Today, hardwood flooring comes in a whole host of different widths and we’re seeing wide plank wood flooring as wide as 7” become increasingly popular.
-With those increased widths, visually that are fewer lines in the room, which really lets the swirls of the wood’s grain take center stage.
+With those increased widths, visually there are fewer lines in the room, which really lets the swirls of the wood’s grain take center stage.

 HOW HARD IS IT?
 CHECK THE SCALE.